 This post may contain affiliate links.
 If you make a purchase by clicking on these links, I may earn a small commission at no extra cost to you.
 Read the disclaimer for more information.

 Moogerah Peaks National Park consists of four ancient volcanic peaks that rise up from the beautiful Fassifern Valley in South East Queensland, Australia.
 The park is an important habitat for rare and endangered flora and fauna, and although it is located close to Brisbane and other settlements, the peaks provide some quite remote hiking opportunities.
+Today, I would attempt to climb to the summit of one of these peaks – Mount Greville.

-The hike was pleasant, mostly meandering through the typical dry Eucalypt forest of the Australian bush, and I had the entire place to myself.
+The hike was pleasant, mostly meandering through the typical dry Eucalypt Forest of the Australian bush, and I had the entire place to myself.
 Wildlife was aplenty, birds chirped in the trees above me and a Goanna ran across the track in front of me, before climbing straight up a tree to watch me from a safe distance.

 The track began heading over rocky ground, before entering a patch of beautiful rainforest.
 I could see the track begin to become less worn, obviously where most people turn around and head back to their cars.